yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-037_Empty_Repeat_New_Password_Field.md

 ---

 ## ✅ Expected Result

-- The system should reject the form submission
-- The validation message "Please repeat your password." should be displayed
+The validation message "Please repeat your password." should be displayed